 4. Pumpkin

 Pumpkin, specifically plain, canned, or cooked pureed pumpkin, is an excellent treat for dogs.
 It is exceptionally high in fiber, which helps regulate digestion and can alleviate both diarrhea and constipation issues.
 Pumpkin is also rich in vitamins A and C, and minerals, supporting immune health.
 A small spoonful added to your dog’s food or offered alone is sufficient for most dogs.
 Do not give prepackaged sunflower seeds that are salted, as the extra sodium is not good for dogs.
 Salt, while needed in their diets, can lead to poisoning if they consume too much.
+We recommend Nummy Tum-Tum Pure Organic Pumpkin as it’s free from added sugars and spices.

 5. Blueberries